bbarnes4318/fe/README.md

-# Depo-Provera Meningioma Legal Consultation
+# Final Expense Insurance Landing Page

-A Node.js application with Express backend and React frontend that provides a single-page landing page for individuals diagnosed with Meningioma after using Depo-Provera.
+A Node.js application with Express backend and React frontend that provides a single-page landing page for individuals interested in final expense insurance.
 The application includes form submission functionality with Google Sheets integration and TrustedForm compliance.

 ## Structure